 Balancing the needs, then, of low-income clients as well as those of financial institutions that serve them is the over-arching challenge of financial inclusion.
 For the past four years, our annual Symposium has brought together professionals from the global financial inclusion community to learn about best practices, discuss the latest innovations and insights, and to share knowledge about potential opportunities.

 This year’s Symposium on Financial Inclusion will be held in Kigali, Rwanda on October 20–21, 2016.
 Rwanda has made remarkable progress on the road to universal financial inclusion but challenges remain.
 We will welcome more than 300 invitees to continue the conversation on client centricity and how it drives financial inclusion.

 The Symposium will take place over the last two days of the global Financial Inclusion Week, sponsored by our partner at the Centre for Financial Inclusion/Accion.
-We hope that you’ll participate in the various virtual events taking place that week, and that you’ll follow the sessions at the Symposium on our SoFI2016 website or via Twitter with #SoFI2016.
+We hope that you’ll participate in the various virtual events taking place that week, and that you’ll follow the sessions at the Symposium on Twitter with #SoFI2016.